acolombo11/minimap-view/README.md

 # minimap-view

-A minimap view library for Android.
+A minimap view library for Android RecyclerView.

-The miniature map is usually placed in the corner of the screen, to help the user in orienting himself in a screen with a big RecyclerView.
+The miniature map is usually placed in the corner of the screen, to help the user in orienting himself in a screen with a big scrolling view.
-Check the example by cloning the repo and starting the demo app, or by downloading the APK from [Releases](https://github.com/acolombo25/minimap-view/releases).
+Check the example by cloning the repo and starting the demo app, or by downloading the [Release](https://github.com/acolombo25/minimap-view/releases) APK.

 The example shown in the demo app is a resizable parking lot, showing a few scenarios of the library responding to resizes: